 Most electric dryers operate on 240-volt current, twice the strength of the standard household current, to fuel the heating coils.
-That's why you'll find the heavy duty electrical outlet and special designation of breakers in a home's electrical box.
+That's why you'll find the heavy-duty electrical outlet in the laundry room and specially designated breakers in a home's electrical box.

 Natural gas and propane gas dryers use a gas burner to create heat, but otherwise, they operate the same as an electric dryer.
-In 2015, for the first time ever, the U.S. Department of Energy began rating clothes dryers and some were given an Energy Star rating.
-The models that receive the Energy Star rating use a heat pump that can reduce the amount of energy used.
+In 2015, for the first time ever, the United States Department of Energy began rating clothes dryers and some were given an Energy Star rating.
+The models that receive the Energy Star rating use a heat pump that can reduce the amount of energy used per load of laundry.

 Making a Choice between Gas and Electric Dryers